Lionel Messi: Barcelona forward's father calls €700m release clause 'not applicable'

 Lionel Messi's Barcelona exit: A timeline

-Tuesday 25th August – Messi sends Barcelona an official document informing the club of his desire to leave and activate the ‘get-out’ clause in his contract that would see him leave for free.
+Tuesday 25th August – Messi hands in an official transfer request at Barcelona, stating his wish to activate the ‘get-out’ clause in his contract that would see him leave for free.

 Wednesday 26th August – Barcelona sporting director Ramon Planes says the club are “aiming to build the team around Messi” and want him to stay.